TimBest/travel-blog/_posts/_drafts/2022-08-15-northamerica.md

 * Many aunts and uncles pitched us on eloping abroad!
 One even said, "a zoom wedding from South America would be fun!"
 (We aren't going to elope abroad, but it was hilarious!)
 * It felt good to see my cousins and family two different weekends in a row.
 It felt like a more continuous hangout - seeing them twice in two weeks, something that I'd literally never done because of the distance between NY and Minnesota.
 We got to pick up conversations left off from the short memorial and dive into one another's lives a bit more.
 It was lovely.
 * Saturday morning brought another exciting visit - one with Rukshana, one of my best friends in high school.
 As soon as I got a driver's license, I spent most days after school at her house.
 She has two older brothers and two stepsisters (one younger and one older), along with her dad and stepmother.
 They all felt like my extended family, and it was truly a second home.
 Now she's married with two kids, and we had not seen each other in 8 years.
 It was so lovely to connect again for the morning and just hang out.
 She also married her older brother's best friend, whom I know from when they were all in a band.
 So it felt like a little White Plains reunion.
 She got to meet Tim and I got to meet her kids.
 It was great.
 * The wedding itself was lovely.
-The officiant spoke of knowing both Kristin and Will very well, and had co-founded a church with Will.
+The officiant spoke of knowing both Kristin and Will very well and had co-founded a church with Will.
 He shared prayers they each had for their marriage, which they each wrote.
 The wedding felt very much like theirs, which was great.
 * Afterward, the wedding party took photos, and our family (the Nammachers with the Kulpinskis also around) got lots of photos of our family with the wedding photographers.
 In fact, several people had to come to ask our family to go inside and sit down for the next bunch of wedding activities.
 When you get Nammachers in a room, both lots of laughs and lots of herding cats happen!
 * My parents, Tim, and I took a collection of photographs together - both goofy and serious.
 It was so much fun to do that all dressed up.
 So we loved it!
 * At the reception, we chatted and danced with our family.
 Sanjay, my cousin Jake's girlfriend, gave us lots of SE Asia recommendations, which was so kind!
 It was also great to meet her at the memorial, and connect again at the wedding.
 * My dad, a family friend, and an uncle were outside smoking cigars, which I took a couple of puffs of (with plenty of coughing involved!)
-* At the end of the night, I walked home with Aunt Sue and Uncle Bob, the parents of the bride cousin Kristin.
+* At the end of the night, I walked home with Aunt Sue and Uncle Bob, the parents of the bride, cousin Kristin.
 Tim had left earlier when he did not feel well, and I was going to walk home solo.
 Another aunt insisted that I walk with other folks, so they volunteered.
 Even in those 10-15 minutes, it was lovely to catch up after all this and just chat in the summer evening.
 * The next morning was MY PARENTS' 40th WEDDING ANNIVERSARY.
 We went out to breakfast with them at a place in town and chatted with them.
 They shared a couple of pieces of advice for what they attributed to helping them stay together:
   * Continue to have fun together
   * Forgive each other, or as my mother says "don't serve last night's argument up for this morning's breakfast"